Unpainted01mind/Programming_with_C/Compilation.md

 #### In the end our code is still preserved.
 * printf contains a/b instead of divide(a,b)
-* &lt;stdio.h&gt; isnt seen as header files have been copied and pasted into our current file.
+* &lt;stdio.h&gt; isn't seen as the header file itself is inside our compiled file instead of the preprocessor directive.